-Shalom Church is a Bible-based, Spirit-filled, evangelistic church that honors Israel.
+Shalom Church is Bible-based, loves Jesus, and honors Israel.

 Our vision is to see people saved, discipled, and living in freedom and purpose.

 At Shalom Church we are called to:

 - • Rebuild our connection to Israel, the birthplace of our faith.